stephenh/avow/README.markdown

 =======

     String foo = "asdf";
-    Assert.that(foo).equals("asdf");
+    Avow.that(foo).equals("asdf");

     List list = ...;
-    Assert.that(list).contains(item);
+    Avow.that(list).contains(item);

-This is a lot like separate `StringAssert`, `ListAssert`, etc., classes, which I had used before. `Assert.that` is just a hack to move the choosing of an `XxxAssert` class to the compiler based on method overloading instead of the programming typing each one out.
+This is a lot like separate `StringAssert`, `ListAssert`, etc., classes, which I had used before. `Avow.that` is just a hack to move the choosing of an `XxxAssert` class to the compiler based on method overloading instead of the programming typing each one out.

 This is somewhat like [Hamcrest][1] (which was integrated into JUnit 4.4), but without the Matcher static import methods.
 Nothing against static import methods, but I like `that` returning the appropriate `StringAsserter`, `ListAsserter`, etc., just based on basic Java method overloading.